 As for the letters at the bottom of the pyramid, well … they are the Roman numerals for 1776 which, of course, represent the year that the United States was founded.

 In honor of the original colonies there is a 13-letter Latin phrase above the pyramid: Annuit Coeptis.
 It means “God has favored our undertakings.”

 A second Latin phrase sits at the bottom of the pyramid, Novus Ordo Seclorum, which means “New order of the ages.”

 A very subtle bit of symbolism exists in how the pyramid is lit; notice that its face is lighted and the western side is dark.
 Some people interpret that to mean that when the United States was founded it had not begun to explore the West.

 On the right side of the bill is another circle featuring an eagle.
 It clasps both olive branches and arrows in its talons to represent the country’s desire for peace and its ability to protect itself.
 The 13 colonies are represented in numerous ways here: there are 13 arrows, 13 olive leaves, 13 olives, 13 stripes on the shield, and 13 stars above the eagle’s head.
 In the eagle’s beak is a banner with the Latin phrase, E pluribus unum, meaning “of many, one.”
 This phrase represents how the United States, while consisting of many states and people, is unified as a single nation.

 Finally, did you know there is a spider hiding on the side of the dollar bill with George Washington’s portrait on it?
 Or is it an owl?
-You be the judge – I’ve included an exploded-view for you (it’s hiding inside the blue circle).
+Take a look at the exploded-view on the left (it’s hiding inside the blue circle).

-It looks more like an owl than a spider to me!
+Frankly, it looks more like an owl than a spider to me.
+What do you think?